jar398/listtools/doc/guide.md

 ### exemplar
 <a name="exemplar"></a>

-This is a name matcher.
+This is a heuristic name matcher; matching names denote taxon concepts that share a type specimen.
+It understands changes in genus, changes in gender, and other vagaries of the nomenclatural system.

-Given input checklists A and B, finds the best matches between the A records and the B records.
-A set of matched records all have the same type specimen, and the type specimen of a matched set is called an 'exemplar'.
+Given input checklists A and B in Darwin Core form, finds groups of A and B records (at least one of each) such that all members of each group share a type specimen.

  * `--A` filename  - the A checklist.
  * `--B` filename  - the B checklist.

-Writes exemplar file to standard output.
+Writes a file giving exemplar group membership to standard output.

     src/exemplar --A work/A.csv --B work/B.csv > work/AB-exemplars.csv

-There is one output row for each "interesting" A or B checklist row.
+There is one output row for each A or B checklist record whose associated type specimen is an exemplar.
  - `checklist`: 0 for the A checklist, 1 for B
  - `taxonID`: the checklist row for a taxon concept
  - `exemplar id`: identifies an exemplar, locally to this analysis (not global).

-"Interesting" - TBD: describe what's omitted - many synonyms

-The meaning of an output row is that the type specimen of the indicated taxon concept is the exemplar to be identified by `exemplar id`.
-(The same exemplar can also be the type specimen of other taxon concepts.)
+The meaning of an output row is that the type specimen of the indicated taxon concept is the exemplar identified by `exemplar id`.
+(Of course the same exemplar can also be the type specimen of other taxon concepts.)

 ## plugin
 <a name="plugin"></a>

     src/plugin.py --A work/A.csv --B work/B.csv --exemplars work/AB-exemplars.csv

-This writes a report to standard output.
+This writes an analysis report to standard output.

+If you're doing regression analysis, think of A as the 'baseline' checklist and B as 'proposed successor'.
+(This is not the only use case.)

-If `--exemplars` is not given, the exemplars are computed using `exemplar.py`.
+If `--exemplars` is not given, the exemplars are computed just as the `exemplar.py` command would.

 The output (to standard output) has these columns (subject to change):
- - `A taxon id` - the taxon id of an A row
+ - `A taxon id` - The taxon id of an A row
- - `A taxon name` - the canonicalName of that A record (for human consumption)
+ - `A taxon name` - The canonicalName of that A record (for human consumption)
  - `B species that intersect` -
    If the A record is for a species, a list of relationships (semicolon separated) for species